Events

 Check the setup areas that affect the appointment

-Use this checklist to confirm the event is ready.
+Use this checklist to confirm the event is ready before you tell customers or staff to use it.

 - Check scheduling